Colorado Elopement: Elk Falls Lookout & Pond (Staunton State Park) | Denver Wedding Officiant

-Living in Denver offers many perks, including beautiful hiking trails in state parks for a Colorado elopement wedding within 60 minutes.
+Living in Denver offers many perks, including beautiful hiking trails in state parks within 60 minutes of a Colorado elopement wedding.
 Here’s the first of a series of Staunton State Park hikes that I’ve recently recommended to my wedding couples in Colorado as options for a wedding ceremony elopement.
 I’ve included a review from a past visit and my notes.

 Time of Year: Late July.